 Training

 The Families Moving Forward Program (FMF) based on the work of Diane Malbin MSW, was developed by Dr. Heather Carmicheal Olson in the early 2000s in response to a call from the CDC to develop, test, and implement interventions for children living with FASD.
 FMF is a behavioral consultation intervention delivered by trained providers.
-The treatment can be customized to match the needs of many different families.
 FMF was tailored for families raising children 3-12 years with prenatal exposure (PAE) or fetal alcohol spectrum disorders (FASD), who have clinically concerning behavior problems.
-This group of families often feels caregiving stress, and seeks mental health care or aftercare following an FASD diagnosis.
-Yet providers are often uncertain how to best serve them.

 The SAFEST Choice Learning Collaborative aims to reduce the incidence of prenatal alcohol exposure (PAE) and improve outcomes in children with suspected or diagnosed fetal alcohol spectrum disorders (FASDs).
-This program, a partnership between Boston Medical Center and Proof Alliance, uses Extension for Community Healthcare Outcomes (ECHO®) virtual education to engage healthcare teams at urban, rural, and Native American clinics across the country.
+This HRSA funded program, a partnership between Boston Medical Center and Proof Alliance, ECHO® virtual education to engage healthcare teams at urban, rural, and Native American clinics across the country.

 NO fee to participate.